[ts]

 We're submitting this post to Weekend Herb Blogging, a world-wide food blogging event created by Kalyn's Kitchen with the goal of helping each other learn about cooking with herbs and unusual plant ingredients.

-If you'd like to participate, see who's hosting next week.
+who's hosting next week.
 WHB is hosted this week by Simona of Briciole.

 23 comments: